adrien-sk/Python-DS-and-Algo/README.md

 # Datastructures and Algorithms
 Currently commiting to Leetcoding, I'm saving here the list of Algorithms I'm most using for problem solving.
+Purpose is having a daily shortcut/summary for Drill/Kata training.

 Below is a Cheatsheet of the Input format > Problem goal > Algorithm to use :